vicki-ell/endless-marvels/README.md

- Endless Marvels
+#Endless Marvels

 ##Description

 This app reads Marvel character names, then runs a DataSift Stream to obtain relevant social media data.
 The following summary statistics can subsequently be generated:

- * The top 10 characters with the most mentions
+ * The characters with the most mentions
- * The top 10 character pairs that are mentioned together
+ * The character pairs that are mentioned together
- * The top 10 characters for which the proportion of users is female
+ * The characters for which the proportion of mentions is female
- * The top 10 most and least liked characters
+ * The most and least liked characters

 ##Installation
  *  Clone the repo